Medium-Sans/kirby-lend-management/README.md

 # Kirby - Lend Management

-Manage your lendings, notify your the people you lend to and keep track of your items.
+Manage your lendings, notify the people you lend to and keep track of your items.

 - Email notification
 - QrCode Labels - Dymo Printer